NetBurner 3.5.7

 Parameters

 portnumThe UART to open.
 First port is 0.
-The maximum number is platform dependent
+The maximum number is platform dependent.
+See: Serial Port to UART Mapping Reference

 baudrateThe speed of the serial port in bits per second